sorny92/CarND-PID-Control-Project/README.md

 With this simple control I can achieve around 60mph safetely, 70mph can be achieved with a bit of tunning but depending of the angle when the car enters in the turn after the bridge, it sometimes goes off the road.

+Note: You can find a video in the ROOT folder that shows 2 laps around the circuit.

 ---

 ## Dependencies